 Balsam fir trees require sandy, loamy, acidic soil to thrive.
 Moist, but well-draining soil conditions are key to a healthy balsam fir tree.
 These trees do not handle clay soils well.
 Try applying several inches of mulch to the top of the soil to help retain moisture.

 Established balsam fir trees only require supplemental water during prolonged droughts.
 For young trees, water weekly until established.
 These trees really soak up the water, so be sure to water very heavily.
+It's important though that you not water quickly.
+Water should be released slowly over an extended period of time.

 Temperature and Humidity